Lola-W/MissensePathoR/README.md

 The MissensePathoR package is authored by Jiaming Weng.
 The author wrote all the functions.
-All the functions depend on `data.table` package for data saving and reading, all the visualization functions (`classViz` and `scoreViz`) are powered by package `ggplot2` for graph generating and `RColorBrewer` for coloring.`readVCF` used `read.vcfR` in `vcfR` package to read and process vcf files, `readAlphaMissenseData` make use of the publicly available AlphaMissense dataset provided by Google Deepmind.The dependencies of the underconstructing gene-level analyses and shiny app functionalities will be specified later.
+All the functions depend on `data.table` package for data saving and reading and `dplyr` package for data manipulation, all the visualization functions (`classViz`, `scoreViz`, and `pathwayViz`) are powered by package `ggplot2` for graph generating and `RColorBrewer` for coloring.`readVCF` used `read.vcfR` in `vcfR` package to read and process vcf files, `readAlphaMissenseData` make use of the publicly available AlphaMissense dataset provided by Google Deepmind. `mapGene` leverages the `UniProt.ws` package for mapping AlphaMissense predicted UniProt IDs to HGNC gene names. `diffSNPs` integrates the `edgeR` to perform counts-per-million(CPM) on pseudo gene counts and Quasi-Likelihood Model. `gprofiler2` package is used for thresholded over-representation analysis.
+The dependencies of the underconstructing gene-level analyses and shiny app functionalities will be specified later.
 ChatGPT4 is used to provide insights for debug and documentation, and write error checking for all the functions, its contribution is cited in the comments of the code as `# contributed by ChatGPT-4`.

 For the data: